Python

 GitHub Gist has Python and Java code.

-This is a fork from jckantor for Python dateutil rule sets for NYSE trading days and holiday observances.
-The original rules are valid for time from now on.
-Sometimes for backtesting or pattern recognition there is a need to have NYSE trading days for the past several years.
-The rules were modified to produce NYSE trading days and holiday observances from 1986 and on.
+This is a fork of jckantor's Python dateutil rule sets for NYSE trading days and holiday observances.
+The original rules are valid from the present onward.
+However, for backtesting or pattern recognition, there is often a need to access NYSE trading days from the past several years.
+The rules have been modified to provide NYSE trading days and holiday observances starting from 1986.

 Other contributions